In Memory: Andrew Wight was killed in a helicopter crash on February 4, 2012

 on NBC Dateline, Discovery Channel and National Geographic Channel.

-I am the executive producer for a 2 hour television special directed
+(2003) directed by James Cameron released by Disney.
+I was the executive producer for a two hour television special directed

-by James Cameron for the Discovery channel about the battleship Bismarck: Expedition Bismarck.
+by James Cameron for the Discovery channel about the battleship Bismarck: Expedition Bismarck (2003).

 What got you interested